Anna Keighley’s core practice is recovery of the proceeds of crime arising out of financial and other serious, organised, crime.

 Awards, Qualifications & Other

-In 2010, she was seconded for 9 months to the Proceeds of Crime Unit, CPS, responsible for complex, high value proceeds of crime cases in the Court of Appeal, High Court and Crown Court.
+Anna also experienced the role of ‘instructing solicitor’ in 2010-2011 when seconded to the Proceeds of Crime Unit, CPS, responsible for the running and conduct of complex, high value proceeds of crime cases in the Court of Appeal, High Court and Crown Court.